In a Nutshell -- The Sequential Parameter Optimization Toolbox: Algorithm Tuning and SMBO

-Algorithm tuning is also referred to as off-line parameter tuning in contrast to on-line parameter tuning~\citep{Eibe03a}.
-Algorithm tuning involves the following three levels, which describe the experimental setup.
+Algorithm tuning is also referred to as off-line parameter tuning in contrast to on-line parameter tuning \cite{Eibe03a}.
+Algorithm tuning involves the three levels, which describe the experimental setup.
+Consider Figure \ref{fig:threeLevels}: the three levels that occur when tuning an optimization algorithm with \texttt{SPOT}.

-\begin{itemize} \item[(L1)] The real-world system.
-This system allows the specification of an objective function, say $f$.
-As an example, we will use the sphere function in the following. \item[(L2)] The optimization algorithm, here \SANN.
-It requires the specification of algorithm parameters. \item[(L3)] The tuning algorithm, here \SPOT. \end{itemize} An optimization algorithm (L2) requires parameters, e.g., the initial temperature of \SANN or the mutation rate of evolution strategies.
+\begin{itemize} \tightlist \item (L1) The real-world system.
+This system allows the specification of an objective function, say \(f\).
+As an example, we will use the sphere function in the following. \item (L2) The optimization algorithm, in our example \texttt{SANN}.
+It requires the specification of algorithm parameters, e.g., the initial temperature or the mutation rate of evolution strategies.
 These parameters determine the performance of the optimization algorithm.
 Therefore, they should be tuned.
-The algorithm is in turn used to determine optimal values of the objective function $f$ from level (L1).
+The algorithm is in turn used to determine optimal values of the objective function \(f\) from level (L1). \item (L3) The tuning algorithm, here \texttt{SPOT}. \end{itemize}

-The term \emph{algorithm design}\/ summarizes factors that influence the behavior (performance) of an algorithm, whereas \emph{problem design} refers to factors from the optimization (simulation) problem.
-The initial temperature in \SANN is one typical factor which belongs to the algorithm design, the search space dimension belongs to the problem design.